 I did see a few listings online that suggest that this bit can be used with a Dremel.
 While it will no doubt spin up just fine, the bit could damage your plastic or resin parts even at the lowest RPM setting.
 Stick to the pin vise for the best results.

-You can find the Carbide Scraper with free shipping (within the US) at HobbyZone USA here!
+You can find the Carbide Scraper (within the US) at HobbyZone USA here!

 My thanks to HobbyZone USA for this review sample.